| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The default on open of a terminal file is that neither its input nor its output is suspended.

-returns a new instance of termios
+The procedure make-termios returns a new instance of termios.

 If the fd argument was given, the instance is initialized it with